MordantArc/ProjectLynx/README.md

 ### What the h*ck is this release system???
 Alphas, Betas, and releases.

-Alphas are incredibly minor bug fixes and are often majorly borked.
+Alphas are incredibly minor bug fixes and/or software building and are often majorly borked.
 I will sometimes use this just to save the project for a second so I can work on it elsewhere.

 Betas are functional, but not polished.
 Think passive flight or static tests, these will be betas.